my1396/Econ-Study/_posts/2025-04-06-Mac-Alfred.md

   Unchecking “Word based” makes it act more like a fuzzy search.

+- Check "Expand snippets mid-string" (Auto Expansion Options > Options)

+  By default, snippet keywords are only expanded if typed in isolation.
+Enable snippets expansion mid-string if you'd like them to always expand regardless.

 - When creating a new snippet, use the `prefix` option, e.g., `::`, so that you can batch change later.

   <img src="https://drive.google.com/thumbnail?id=1hrZrj1QYoXHXWBbOYh73t3FRdOVrs-0C&sz=w1000" alt="New collection" style="display: block; margin-right: auto; margin-left: auto; margin-top: 2ex; zoom:100%;" />